 If you’re a beginner I recommend going for Neocaridinas.
 They are easy to care for and can handle the occasional beginner mistake.
 As an added bonus they come in many colors!
 Go for red, yellow, green, blue, white or even (partly) translucent.

 Remember to always cycle your aquarium before adding shrimp.
 These tiny creatures are very fragile and the slightest amount of ammonia can easily be fatal for them.
-If you’re not sure what cycling means you can find a full guide here.
 Check, check, and double check those water values!

 Once you’ve chosen your shrimp, set up a tank, and released your stock into their new environment it’s time to make sure they stay as healthy as possible.
 The most important aspects here are stability and diet.